 \subsection{Heavy mesons}

-The soft-wall model is therefore able to find Regge trajectories of the form $m_n^2 \sim n$.
-However, since this model has only one parameter, $κ$, the squared mass of the ground state, $m_0^2 = 4κ^2$, is not independent of the slope of the slope of the Regge trajectory $m_{n+1}^2 - m_n^2 = 4κ^2$.
+The soft-wall model provides Regge trajectories of the form $m_n^2 \sim n$.
+However, since this model has only one parameter, $κ$, the squared mass of the ground state, $m_0^2 = 4κ^2$, is not independent of the slope of the Regge trajectory $m_{n+1}^2 - m_n^2 = 4κ^2$.
 For light mesons, it is not a problem, but heavy mesons like charmonium or bottomonium do not respect this property.
-We can fit their squared masses with a curve of the form $m_n^2 = a + b n$ or, with more convenient parameters,
+The main reason is that the quark masses are not negligible in the case of heavy mesons.
+One can incorporate this issue by considering a relation of the form $m_n^2 = a + b n$ or, with the appropriate parameters:

-To interpret the parameter $M_q$, note that the mass of a bound state of 2 quarks can be written as the sum of the masses of its constituents, $\tssum_q m_q$, plus the binding energy $E_n$ between them.
+In order to interpret the parameter $M_q$, note that the mass of a bound state of two quarks can be written as the sum of the masses of its constituents, $\tssum_q m_q$, plus the binding energy $E_n$ between them.
 Therefore,